rccnw/azure-iac-demo/terraform/README.md

 # azure-iac-demo  Terraform  README

+# Quickstart

+1) Create a service principal, save the json credentials result
+2) Copy the 'example.tfvars' file to 'terraform.tfvars' and configure with SP credentials and your settings
+3) Login Azure CLI to your account and desired subscription
+4) Use the command helper files to perform the Terraform process sequence:  init/plan/apply/destroy

+# Helper files

+These all presume the use of "tfplan" for the plan file

+init.cmd        terraform init
+plan.cmd        terraform plan -var-file="terraform.tfvars" -out=tfplan
+apply.cmd       terraform apply "tfplan" detroy.cmd      terraform destroy -var-file="terraform.tfvars"

 Follow the instructions here to create Azure infrastructure using Terraform.

 Terraform local state is used here for single developer usage.
 Use remote state for teams.